gongminmin/KlayGE2Git/README.md

 # KlayGE2Git
 Tools for conversion to Git for KlayGE.
+The resulting git repository can be located in https://github.com/gongminmin/KlayGE.

 ## Requirements